 CE in Biology

-CE in Maths or CE in Chemistry, or CE in Physics
+CE in English or CE in French, or CE in German

 Competition criteria for persons with an obtained secondary education up to year 2004 (not included) as well as persons who have obtained their secondary education abroad and persons with special needs:

 final average grade in Latvian and Literature

 final grade in Maths (or average grade of Algebra and Geometry) or in Physics, or in Chemistry